Diyaolu/resume/README.md

 ### Lead Associate, Willis Towers Watson, Portugal
 **07/2023 – Present**

-- Performed risk assessments and gap analysis of the company’s information security program against industry best practices.
+- **Risk Assessments and Analysis**: Conducted detailed risk assessments and gap analyses of the company's information security program, benchmarking against industry best practices such as ISO 27001 and NIST CSF.
+Identified critical vulnerabilities, recommended mitigation strategies, and ensured alignment with organizational risk tolerance.
-- Developed a comprehensive audit plan based on findings from the risk assessment to ensure that all areas are covered during an audit.
-- Conducted internal audits based on ISO 27001 and GDPR requirements.
+- **Comprehensive Audit Planning**: Designed and implemented a robust, risk-based audit framework that addresses both current and emerging threats.
+Conducted regular reviews to adapt the audit plan in response to evolving compliance and security landscapes.
+- **ISO 27001 and GDPR Compliance Audits**: Led internal audits to assess compliance with ISO 27001 and GDPR requirements, ensuring data protection and security controls were effectively implemented and maintained.
+Generated detailed audit reports and guided remediation activities to address non-conformities.
-- Collaborated with stakeholders to enhance audit processes and compliance frameworks.
+- **Stakeholder Collaboration**: Partnered with cross-functional teams, including IT, legal, and operations, to streamline audit processes and strengthen compliance frameworks.
+Conducted workshops and training sessions to build organization-wide awareness of audit and compliance objectives.
-- Developed and maintained a network of contacts to support risk awareness and strengthen audit delivery.
+- **Risk Awareness and Network Building**: Established and nurtured a professional network of industry experts and internal stakeholders to support the dissemination of risk awareness, enhance knowledge sharing, and ensure the delivery of impactful audit outcomes.
+- **Process Optimization and Technology Integration**: Championed the use of advanced audit tools and technologies, such as data analytics platforms, to automate audit tasks, improve efficiency, and deliver actionable insights.
+Reduced audit cycle times and enhanced the accuracy of findings.
+- **Reporting and Executive Communication**: Prepared and presented executive-level summaries of audit findings and risk assessments, providing actionable recommendations to senior leadership to strengthen the organization’s security posture.
+- **Continuous Improvement**: Contributed to the continuous improvement of the audit function by adopting lessons learned from previous engagements, enhancing methodologies, and staying ahead of industry trends.

 ### Senior Risk Analyst (ALMT), BNP Paribas, Portugal
 **03/2022 – 06/2023**